aggregat4/delicious-bookmarks/README.md

 ## TODO

-- Figure out how to make cascade on delete work for bookmarks and read_later records
+- Use If-Modified-Since cache checks on the feed generation